-Kanaan Asset Managers have been managing shares, funds, fund of funds and wrap funds, in South Africa, as well as in USD and GBP offshore, as DFAs (Discretionary Financial Advisor) in terms of our Cat II (for unit trusts) and IIA (for Hedge Funds), since 1995.
-Asset manager FSP license number: 528.
+Kanaan Asset Managers have been managing shares, funds, fund of funds, and wrap funds in South Africa, as well as in USD and GBP offshore, as Discretionary Financial Advisors (DFAs) under our Cat II (for unit trusts) and IIA (for Hedge Funds) licenses since 1995.
+Our asset manager FSP license number is 528.

-Our funds are available to IFAs and DFAs who are in search of a managing edge, making use of funds with a far above average rate of return, of which you can see the performance records under funds, and for more details go to professional financial advice par 7 and 8 below.
+Our funds are available to Independent Financial Advisors (IFAs) and DFAs who are in search of a management edge.
+They can make use of funds with a far above average rate of return.
+The performance records of these funds can be viewed under the ‘Funds’ section.
+For more details, please refer to the ‘Professional Financial Advice’ sections 7 and 8 below.

-We are also acting as Cat I IFAs for members of the public that want to make use of our services.
-We are exposing them, according to their risk profiles in terms of their circumstances proportionally, to three asset classes, (for South Africans via our three wrap funds) namely 1 Stable SA, 2 Equities SA, and 3 Global SA, and for our offshore clients and bigger South African clients with voluntary contribution funds, offshore via Mauritius in our: 1 Stable Offshore, 2 Equity Offshore, 3 Moriah Global, and 4 Currency Offshore. (see Investment Approach par 9 for more info on our contrarian approach).
+We also act as Cat I IFAs for members of the public who wish to make use of our services.
+We expose them, according to their risk profiles and circumstances, proportionally to three asset classes.
+For South Africans, these are available via our three wrap funds: 1.
+Stable SA, 2.
+Equities SA, and 3.
+Global SA.
+For our clients with voluntary contribution funds, we offer offshore services via Mauritius in our: 1.
+Stable Offshore, 2.
+Equity Offshore, and 3.
+Moriah Global.
+For more information on our contrarian approach, see Investment Approach par 9.

 Professional Financial Advice

-We are independent DFAs (Discretionary Financial Advisor).
-These are graduate financial advisors with category II or IIA fund management licenses, the same as the fund management licenses of the fund managers of big institutions like Old Mutual, Liberty Life, Allan Gray, etc. There is however a vast difference between them and us.
-We do not manage funds in the true sense of the word in the same way they manage funds and we do not see ourselves in the first instance as fund managers, although we are referred to as DFAs, and we do manage two funds in Mauritius via our administrator International Assurance (IAL) LTD, called Currencies Offshore, and Equities Offshore.
-The other funds as mentioned are either fund of funds or wrap funds which we manage in terms of the selection of funds according to the mandate of the applicable wrap fund or fund of fund.
-In the case of our two hedge fund of funds we also do the appropriate 3 months and sometimes even longer than 3 months due diligence before we buy them, and we continually check whether the underlying funds of our funds are complying with local/ international regulations.
+We are independent DFAs (Discretionary Financial Advisors).
+These are graduate financial advisors with Category II or IIA fund management licenses, the same as the fund management licenses held by the fund managers of large institutions like Old Mutual, Liberty Life, Allan Gray, etc. However, there is a vast difference between them and us.
+We do not manage funds in the true sense of the word as they do, and we do not see ourselves primarily as fund managers, although we are referred to as DFAs.
+We manage funds in Mauritius through our administrator, International Assurance (IAL) LTD; one such fund is called Equities Offshore.
+The other funds, as mentioned, are either funds of funds or wrap funds, which we manage by selecting funds according to the mandate of the applicable wrap fund or fund of fund.
+In the case of our two hedge funds of funds, we also perform appropriate due diligence for 3 months or sometimes even longer before buying them.
+We continually check whether the underlying funds of our funds are complying with local and international regulations.

 We believe that good financial advice cannot be given properly without professional investment management.
-Professional financial advice for clients consists of advice regarding their immediate, intermediate and retirement capital requirements.
-Immediate capital requirements cannot be calculated if you do not have a reasonable idea of what the average return on the clients’ savings or investments will be up until retirement.
-There are many funds with lengthy performance track records, which can give you an indication of what the future return of the fund will be, but in the case of all these funds, we do have a problem with the well-known brand names – their fund management styles satisfy only the needs of certain clients where a management style of ‘buy-and-hold’ is followed.
+Professional financial advice for clients consists of advice regarding their immediate, intermediate, and retirement capital requirements.
+Immediate capital requirements cannot be calculated without a reasonable idea of the average return on clients’ savings or investments up until retirement.
+There are many funds with lengthy performance track records, which can give an indication of the future return of the fund.
+However, in the case of all these funds, we do have a problem with the well-known brand names – their fund management styles satisfy only the needs of certain clients where a 'buy-and-hold' management style is followed.

-The big brand fund managers are well-known for their notion with regards to investments namely, “You cannot time the markets”.
-That means that when share markets crash (which happens every ±10 years in a free market), you should not cash in your investments in growth funds, just to switch back to growth funds when you see the market is doing well again.
-They argue that since nobody knows the day and the date of the crash in advance, the risk is too great that you will switch to cash too late when the market has dropped already by 20% or 40% and since nobody knows where the lowest point of a crash will be, there is a strong possibility that you will only switch back with your cash to growth funds once the market has grown already with 20% or 40% and in the process, you are farming backwards.
+The big brand fund managers are well-known for their notion regarding investments, namely, “You cannot time the markets.”
+That means that when share markets crash (which happens every ±10 years in a free market), you should not cash in your investments in growth funds, just to switch back to growth funds when the market is doing well again.
+They argue that since nobody knows the day and the date of the crash in advance, the risk is too great that you will switch to cash too late when the market has already dropped by 20% or 40%.
+Since nobody knows where the lowest point of a crash will be, there is a strong possibility that you will only switch back with your cash to growth funds once the market has already grown by 20% or 40%, essentially moving backwards.

-The “buy-and-hold” approach is also known as a passive fund management style or the bottom top up approach, according to which you do not sell during market crashes.
-The big fund managers see a crash rather as an opportunity to buy additional good quality shares, which are busy losing value.
-Investors who are investing in these types of funds usually find a few years after a crash, once markets have come back, that they are much better off than previously.
+The “buy-and-hold” approach is also known as a passive fund management style or the bottom-up approach, according to which you do not sell during market crashes.
+The big fund managers see a crash rather as an opportunity to buy additional high-quality shares that are losing value.
+Investors in these types of funds usually find, a few years after a crash, once markets have recovered, that their investments are much better off than previously.

-Especially not for risk averse people and people close to retirement or already at retirement who have not saved enough to source the income from stable funds like a savings account or money market accounts with low rates of return, usually after tax less inflation.
-Most people at retirement world-wide need to have most of their capital in growth funds with only their emergency fund in stable funds or one year’s salary in stable funds, which renders a problem because when growth funds go down during a severe market correction or a crash, sometimes with more than 60%, for many months even years, they will start to dig into their capital.
+This approach, however, is not suitable for risk-averse people and those close to or already in retirement who have not saved enough to source income from stable funds like a savings account or money market accounts with low rates of return, usually after tax less inflation.
+Most people at retirement worldwide need to have most of their capital in growth funds, with only their emergency fund in stable funds or one year’s salary in stable funds.
+This presents a problem because when growth funds go down during a severe market correction or crash, sometimes by more than 60%, for many months or even years, they will start to dig into their capital.

-The success of Kanaan Asset Managers called Xhilarator asset managers Pty Ltd after 2003, to time the big crashes correctly became known even to other brand name professional fund managers, so that one of the well-known fund management companies in South Africa invested during 2006 R15 million of their cash flow in the one fund of fund of Kanaan Asset Managers, and by the end of 2007 just before the 2008 Credit Crunch Crash, the fund manager of Ovation Pty Ltd phoned Kanaan to hear from them what their view is on the market, and we had told him that we have switched to cash, which was just before the 2008 Credit Crunch Crash.
-Because Kanaan managed to time the big crashes their two fund of funds had been doing very well, for instance during the Far East Pacific Crash of 1998 when world markets crashed with more than 60% the Kanaan fund of fund for voluntary contribution funds grew with 56% nett of fees and the Kanaan compulsory contribution fund of fund grew with 52% nett of fees and both funds until the 2008 crash had given average rate of returns usually of more than 15% per annum, which can be confirmed on request.
+The success of Kanaan Asset Managers, later known as Xhilarator Asset Managers Pty Ltd, in timing the big crashes became well-known even among other brand name professional fund managers.
+As a result, one of the well-known fund management companies in South Africa invested R15 million of their cash flow in one of our funds of funds in 2006.
+By the end of 2007, just before the 2008 Credit Crunch Crash, the fund manager of Ovation Pty Ltd contacted us to inquire about our market view.
+We informed them that we had switched to cash, just before the 2008 Credit Crunch Crash.
+Because we managed to time the big crashes, our two funds of funds performed very well, for example, during the Far East Pacific Crash of 1998 when world markets crashed by more than 60%, the Kanaan fund of funds for voluntary contributions grew by 56% net of fees, and the Kanaan compulsory contribution fund of funds grew by 52% net of fees.
+Both funds, until the 2008 crash, had given an average rate of return of more than 15% per annum, which can be confirmed upon request.

-We became aware of the possibility of the Credit Crunch Crash of 2008 already during 2002 when various economists started to warn that the first world countries are allowing credit to become too easily available to the man in the street, where a plumber could for instance buy a house with his credit card as well as a second and even a third house, which started to cause a property bubble, to such an extent that these economists said that first world countries of the so-called free market would, if they do not start to control credit, be forced to intervene in the share markets, trying to protect many big companies from going bankrupt, like their political opponents, the socialists and the communists, for the first time in the history of the free markets.
+We became aware of the possibility of the Credit Crunch Crash of 2008 already during 2002 when various economists started to warn that first world countries were allowing credit to become too easily available to the average person, to the extent that a plumber could buy a house with a credit card, as well as a second and even a third house, creating a property bubble.
+These economists warned that if first world countries of the so-called free market did not start to control credit, they would be forced to intervene in the share markets to protect many big companies from going bankrupt, like their political opponents, the socialists and the communists, for the first time in the history of the free markets.

 7.1 An alternative method of risk management

-They predicted the so called Quantitative Easing, where first world governments would start to make debt so as to protect their markets from huge crashes, which would disturb the 10 year interest rate cycle and which would make it thereafter impossible for fund managers like ourselves to time these big crashes, because of which we had started to investigate an alternative method of risk management making use of hedge funds.
+They predicted the so-called Quantitative Easing, where first world governments would start to accrue debt to protect their markets from huge crashes, which would disturb the 10-year interest rate cycle.
+This made it thereafter impossible for fund managers like ourselves to time these big crashes, leading us to investigate an alternative method of risk management using hedge funds.

 7.2 Fine tuning the alternative method has taken more than 10 years